epixieme/epixieme/README.md

  <p>This application is a work in progress and is currently in development.

-  <p>Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.</p>
+  <p>Node, Express, Vite, React, React Router 6.18, Redux Toolkit, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.</p>

    <li>Designed some features for the app through Figma.</li>
   <li>Created components for the landing page, about etc part of the application.</li>